huylenq/huylenq.github.io/_posts/2023-11-25-reading-workflow.md

 #### Problem #2: Feeling bad for not completing a picked-up book.
 You have my full sympathy.
 That nagging feeling you got when abandoning a book for whatever reason (it's boring, it's difficult, it's too long, or just simply out of interests, or the interest now place its eyes on a different book).
 We all have that *completionism* instinct.
 I guess that is from a very misconception of "done" reading a book.
 When someone says he/she read that book, what does that actually mean?
 What differentiate between a careful analytical read from a mindless single pass?

 This kind of pondering has made me shift my relationship and interaction with books to a more dynamic manner.
 I treated my book collection as a tsundoku, and reading more syntopically rather then like a queue of tasks.
 When I decide to "adopt" a book after some inspectional reading, it is there to stay with me indefinitely.
 I don't feel guilty to put it aside for awhile.
 I enjoy leaving a part of it "undiscovered" and get unveiled from time to time.
-I feel joys when encountered something that I could find relevant in an "ever-complete" book, and happily read the relevant part again now with real-life experiences.
+I feel joys when encountered something that I could find relevant in an "ever-complete** book, and happily read the relevant part again now with real-life experiences.

 #### Problem #3: Self-loathing, boring to reread an incomplete book.

 This is the most interesting one.
-Unlike the other two, you cannot just "turn the mindset switch**, it is rather a technical and mechanical problem.
+Unlike the other two, you cannot just "flip the mindset switch** it is rather a technical and mechanical problem.
 The problem  is further amplified if you do syntopical reading.
 The major pain resides in the dilemma of having to decide whether to re-read a certain part.
 You did have a hazy reminiscence that you already read it.
 But it is hazy enough that you felt the need to read it again.

-**🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧**
+**🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧**

 _**THE PARTS BELOW ARE W.I.P., THEY WILL BE VERY INCOHERENCE AND FULL OF MISTAKES**_